department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 **Note:** We’ve received a large number of pre-need eligibility applications, and it’s slowing down our approval process.
 We’ll let you know when we’ve received your application and how long we think it’ll take to make a decision.
 We’re sorry for the delay.

-For more information, you can call 877-222-VETS (<a href="tel:+18772228387">877-222-8387</a>).
+For more information, you can call <a href="tel:+18772228387">877-222-8387</a>.
 We're here Monday through Friday, 8:00 a.m. to 8:00 p.m. <abbr title="eastern time">ET</abbr>.
 Please wait to hear back about your application rather than applying again.

 </div>
 <div markdown="0"><br></div>